MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 12. In **Specify online retention policy**, you can specify how the recovery points created from the daily/weekly/monthly/yearly backups are retained in Azure.

 13. In **Choose online replication**, specify how the initial full replication of data will occur.
 You can replicate over the network, or do an offline backup (offline seeding).
 Offline backup uses the Azure Import feature.
-For more information, see [Offline-backup workflow in Azure Backup](https://azure.microsoft.com/documentation/articles/backup-azure-backup-import-export/).
+For more information, see [Offline seeding using Azure Data Box](offline-seeding-azure-data-box.md).

 14. On the  **Summary** page, review your settings.
 After you click **Create Group** initial replication of the data occurs.
 When it finishes the protection group status will show as **OK** on the **Status** page.
 Backup then takes place in line with the protection group settings.